Introduction

 It is anticipated that by encouraging regular dialogue and the provision of updates, a strong sense of collaboration and mutual support will be achieved between authorities and NRS.
 This will, in turn, promote continuous improvement and help develop a culture of robust records management in the Scottish public sector.

-Improvements and innovative developments being implemented by individual authorities will be acknowledged and commended by the Assessment Team.
-Through the publication of the PUR Final Report on NRS website, these developments will be communicated and their uptake will be encouraged across the wider public sector.
+Improvements and innovative developments implemented by individual authorities will be acknowledged and commended by the Assessment Team.
+Through the publication of the PUR Final Report on the NRS website, these developments will be communicated, and their uptake will be encouraged across the wider public sector.
 This should help facilitate the embedding of a culture of good records management within public authorities in Scotland and demonstrate the commitment of authorities to continuous improvement and accountability.

 The submission of PUR templates will allow the Assessment Team to identify where authorities are making progress.
-Annual updates will ensure any failings are caught early and may encourage senior management to take records management seriously.
+Updates will ensure any failings are caught early and may encourage senior management to take records management seriously.
 The process will allow the Keeper to report accurately and regularly to Scottish Ministers on the Act’s implementation and the progress authorities are making under it.

 Guidance

-template’s completion are free to adapt and distribute it for internal use within the authority.
-The Assessment Team hopes that the template will offer Key Contacts a visual means of identifying and highlighting progress to an authority’s senior management.
+The template must be returned to the Assessment Team in the format provided.
+However, key contacts responsible for the template’s completion are free to adapt and distribute it for internal use within the authority.
+The Assessment Team hopes that the template will offer key contacts a visual means of identifying and highlighting progress to an authority’s senior management.

 The Assessment Team only requires sight of evidence for elements in which agreement of the element was conditional upon an authority supplying particular documents when they became available.
 As the PUR process is informal and voluntary, in most cases the Assessment Team will base their response solely on statements provided in the authority’s completed template.